Maajid Nawaz: British and European politics

-Nawaz voted Remain and was opposed to Brexit during the 2016 EU membership referendum.
+Nawaz voted Remain and was opposed to Brexit during the 2016 United Kingdom European Union membership referendum.
 Following the referendum, he argued that other Remain supporters needed to accept the result and that the outcome was "not all good news, but it's also not all bad news."
-Nawaz opined that Brexit could enable the UK to participate in a CANZUK agreement and forge an era of new alliances to counter the influence of China on the West.
-Nawaz maintained that while he is pro-immigration and supports accepting refugees, he also opined that the open border policy pursued by German Chancellor Angela Merkel was a mistake in terms of national security, social integration and fueling support for the far-right in Europe, and it had contributed to the Brexit result.
+Nawaz opined in 2020 that Brexit could enable the country to participate in a CANZUK agreement and forge an era of new alliances to counter the influence of China on the West.

+Nawaz maintained in 2017 that while he is pro-immigration and supports accepting refugees, he also opined that the open border policy pursued by German chancellor Angela Merkel was a mistake in terms of national security, social integration, and fueling support for the far-right in Europe, and it had contributed to the Brexit result.

 Nawaz opposes Scottish independence.
 In a 2020 article for UnHerd, he described the Scottish National Party as presenting a progressive image but using xenophobic sentiments.
 He also accused the party of "whitewashing" history over British colonialism to make Scotland appear as if it was colonised by England and played no role in the building of the British Empire.

 Nawaz has expressed opposition to demolishing statues and references to British historical figures in public spaces over past historical comments.
-In 2018, he criticized students from his alma-mater, SOAS University of London who protested against a Winston Churchill themed café in London, arguing that while Churchill may have expressed controversial opinions, they should not be judged by modern standards and argued "if we can't celebrate him, who can we celebrate?"
-In response to the Black Lives Matter protests in the UK in which statues of historical figures were pulled over, Nawaz expressed agreement with Communities Secretary Robert Jenrick that "community consultation" should be adopted as to whether the statues remain, arguing that the removal of statues "shouldn't be done unilaterally and it certainly shouldn't be done by the mob."
+In 2018, he criticised students from his alma-mater, SOAS University of London, who protested against a Winston Churchill themed café in London.
+He argued that while Churchill may have expressed controversial opinions, they should not be judged by modern standards, and said that "if we can't celebrate him, who can we celebrate?"
+In 2021, in response to the Black Lives Matter protests in the United Kingdom in which statues of historical figures were pulled over, Nawaz expressed agreement with the communities secretary Robert Jenrick that "community consultation" should be adopted as to whether the statues remain.
+He argued that the removal of statues "shouldn't be done unilaterally and it certainly shouldn't be done by the mob."